MathJs Tutorial 2: Circles and Rectangles

 objects are meant to be representative of any object in your simulated world.
 They could represent a spherical object such as a planet or a ball, but could also represent any object, as long as it serves your purpose of simply representing the position of the object.

-in the simulation, you need to first identify a valid variable name to store the reference to the object.
-You then assign the variable to the result of a command that invokes or essentially brings the Circle
+To create a in the simulation, you need to first identify a valid variable name to store the reference to the object.
+You then assign the variable to the result of a command that invokes or essentially brings the object into existence:

 .

-— This flag tells Tychos to attach a series of strobe images called a motion map.label
+— This flag tells Tychos to attach a series of strobe images called a motion map.

 of the label.